Close

 Windows Password Recovery - attacking hashes

-Currently the program can decrypt Windows hashes in several ways.
+Currently, the program can decrypt Windows hashes in several ways.
 Confused about what attack to select to recover your passwords?
-Take a look at our article on recovering password from hashes.
+Take a look at our article on recovering passwords from hashes.

 Smart attacks

-The recovery method is based upon a social engineering method and consists of several sub attacks.
-Preliminary attack is very fast and often it is used for guessing simple and short passwords when there's no need to launch a fully scalable attack.
+The recovery method is based on a social engineering method and consists of several sub attacks.
+The preliminary attack is very fast and often it is used for guessing simple and short passwords when there's no need to launch a fully scalable attack.

 Read more...